asherikov/codeincomplete/README.md

   member variables on declaration and in member initializer lists of constructors when possible, which is obviously not always the case.
 When such conventions are enforced you end up with member initialization logic scattered all over the place.
-In my opinion a dedicated initializaion method called from a constructor is the most transparent approach.
+In my opinion a dedicated initialization method called from a constructor is the most transparent approach.

 ### Macro